chocolate travel explained

 You may also have the opportunity to learn about chocolate-inspired art.
 This is perfect for the art lover who also loves chocolate.
 The Grenada Chocolate Festival incorporated a chocolate-inspired art show into its schedule and it was marvellous.
 We had the privilege of meeting several of the artists and hearing their inspiration of how the world of chocolate and cacao has enriched their creativity.
 We arranged a chocolate-inspired art show here in Manitoba, Canada, where I live to coincide with Valentine’s Day and it was really cool!

 Chocolate-focused travel may also give you the opportunity to visit chocolate spas and resorts for decadent chocolate-based spa treatments.
-I’ve experienced chocolate spa treatments in Canada, Mexico, Costa Rica, Grenada, St. Lucia, and Switzerland.
+I’ve experienced chocolate spa treatments in Canada, the United States, Mexico, Costa Rica, Grenada, St. Lucia, and Switzerland.
 It is one of the most euphoric things you can do.
 Having your body slathered in warm, molten chocolate allows your body to absorb the chocolate and release the endorphins much as a happy drug would do.
 It is also a great detoxifier.
 Visiting a resort or destination spa with a spa menu that includes treatments using cocoa or chocolate-based products may be something that would appeal to travellers who are looking for wellness experiences with a sensual or luxurious twist.

 These are all components of chocolate travel and what types of travellers might enjoy them.
 I think we’ve covered a very large segment of the population!
 Chocolate can enrich your travel experiences in so many ways.